HoTT/Coq-HoTT/STYLE.md

-At present, higher inductive types are restricted to the `hit/` directory, and are all defined using [Dan Licata's "private inductive types" hack][hit-hack].
+At present, higher inductive types are restricted to the `hit/` directory, and are all defined using [Dan Licata's "private inductive types" hack][hit-hack] which was [implemented in Coq](https://coq.inria.fr/files/coq5_submission_3.pdf) by Yves Bertot.
 This means the procedure for defining a HIT is:

 1. Wrap the entire definition in a module, which you will usually want to export to the rest of the file containing the definition.